 The surname Endesaw was first found in Staffordshire where the Edensors were originally found.
 Many of the family moved to Norfolk where the name was more commonly spelt Ensor and held Rolesby Hall from early times.
 Two references claims that Edensor, a village in Derbyshire is also a likely an ancient homestead of the family.
 One of the first records of the name was Adam de Ednesovere who was listed in the Assize Rolls in 1247.
 The Hundredorum Rolls of 1273 list Richard de Edensore in Cambridgeshire.

-Important Dates for the Endesaw family
+Early History of the Endesaw family

 This web page shows only a small excerpt of our Endesaw research.
 Another 144 words (10 lines of text) covering the years 1510, 1600, 1077, 1173, 1415, 1570, 1455 and 1487 are included under the topic Early Endesaw History in all our PDF Extended History products and printed products wherever possible.

 Endesaw Spelling Variations